danifilimon/gradle-versioned-script-plugin/README.md

 Notice tag **v1.0** name following after a **gradle-versioned-script-plugin/** path in the URL which represents repository name.
 Now you can expect that functionality of scriptPlugin.gradle will never change.
 With using versions you can guarantee stability to your build process.

+## Releases

+For all the versions and related changes go through the [Release page](https://github.com/rivancic/gradle-versioned-script-plugin/releases)

+## Content

+To see what the script plugin can do check comments in the [scriptPlugin.gradle file.](scriptPlugin.gradle)